oracle/weblogic-kubernetes-operator/README.md

 kubectl -nÂ <Namespace> label <ResourceType> <ResourceName> domainUID=<domainUID>
 ```

-By default, the domain's persistent volume claim and the persistent volume are created by the create-weblogic-domain.sh script, and are removed by delete-weblogic-domain-resources.sh script.
+By default, the domain's persistent volume claim and the persistent volume are created by the [Create WebLogic domain](kubernetes/create-weblogic-domain.sh) script, and are removed by the [Delete WebLogic domain resources](kubernetes/delete-weblogic-domain-resources.sh) script.
 To manually remove the persistent volume claim and the persistent volume, use these commands:

 ```
 kubectl delete pvc PVC-NAME -n NAMESPACE